Spanish Notaries with Pizarro, Inca Peru, 1532

 Four of the twelve notaries would later write eyewitness accounts of the expedition.
 Pizarro came from a poor family and could not read or write.
 (See signature)

 On Friday, November 15, 1532, the force climbed over a mountain pass and saw the green valley of Cajamarca, at 9,000 feet.
-Beyond was the camp of Atahualpa, and the Inca army of 30,000 men.
+Beyond was the camp of Atahualpa and the Inca army of 30,000 men.

 Notary Miguel de Estete wrote, “So many tents were visible, it truly frightened us.
 But it was not appropriate to show fear nor to turn back.
 After thoroughly observing the town and the tents, we descended into the valley and entered the town of Cajamarca.”
 The town appeared empty, most inhabitants were hiding or had fled.

 Notary Francisco de Xerez wrote, “The town has 2,000 inhabitants.
-The plaza is larger than any in Spain, and enclosed by a wall.
+The plaza is larger than any in Spain and enclosed by a wall.
 The houses are more than 200 paces in length, very well made, surrounded by strong walls, 15 feet high.“

 Gold Ransom for Emperor Atahualpa

 During the Battle of Cajamarca, Emperor Atahualpa was captured when invited into town for negotiations.
-The armored Spanish soldiers emerged from hiding and attacked the Inca warriors with canons, crossbows, swords and arquebus (musket) fire.
+The armored Spanish soldiers emerged from hiding and attacked the Inca warriors with cannons, crossbows, swords and arquebus (musket) fire.
 Many Incas were killed or ran away, in fear of the Spanish weapons and horses, which they had never seen before.

-Because of his wealth and power, Atahualpa negotiated a fortune in gold and silver as ransom for his release.
+Because of his wealth and power, Atahualpa negotiated a fortune in gold and silver as a ransom for his release.
 He would send messengers instructing his subjects to bring enough gold objects to fill his captivity room 22 feet long, 17 feet wide, and 8 feet high.
 And, within several months, the adjacent room would also be filled twice with silver.
 Much of the treasure would come from the capital hub in Cuzco, and it would take months to transport.

 Pizarro ordered a notary to write up the terms of the ransom for Atahualpa.
 Pizarro promised that once the ransom was received, the Inca leader would be released to Quito, where he could rule a kingdom in the north.
 But, this was a lie.